GavinKingston/ai-case-study/README.md

     * code generation

 * **What are the other major companies in this field?**
-  * OpenAI (ChatGPT) - Can generate code, images, debug error messages, and answering various questions.
+  * OpenAI (ChatGPT) - can generate code, images, debug error messages, and answer various questions.
-  * GitHub (CoPilot) - Can generate code on the fly within a code editor
+  * GitHub (CoPilot) - can generate code on the fly within a code editor
   * Google (Bard) - competitor to OpenAI, same use cases.
   *  Microsoft (Bing) - competitor to OpenAI, same use cases.